 No Shopify?
 No worries.
 Try Facebook Marketplace, eBay, even Instagram!
 Make some imaginative packages to bundle up a few different products, or run a promotion like “Buy 2, get 1 free” to encourage customers to spend up.

 For Anna Field from The Paddington Beauty Room, retail has always played a big part of her business.
-With the beauty industry in Australia now closed by government order, Anna has a message for her peers to stay strong, and focus on retail to build your business both now, and when you re-open.
+With government ordered lockdowns since the start of the pandemic, Anna has a message for her peers to stay strong, and focus on retail to build your business.

 “I truly believe this is the wake up our industry needed.
 There are very strong business reasons to retail effectively because there are only so many clients you can see in a day or as we find ourselves unable to see clients.
 My best advice is to take this current lesson and never forget it, because retailing will be your new skill set as you move forward and re-open.”